When is Hanukkah 2024?

 - Gift-giving isn’t a traditional part of this holiday, but it has become more common in recent years, especially in areas where Jewish families have a lot of contact with Christians who celebrate Christmas.
 The only traditional gift of Hanukkah is “gelt,” small amounts of money.

-Traditional Hanukkah Recipes
+Traditional Recipes For Hanukkah 2024

 For many, the holiday season is all about family and food.
 If you celebrate Hanukkah, these are the traditional recipes served.